-- Like Je-Tsun , we very often cannot remember well or describe accurately objects that we see everyday.
+Like Je-Tsun , we very often cannot remember well or describe accurately objects that we see everyday.

-- Like Shani , we often have trouble remembering names.
+Like Shani , we often have trouble remembering names.

-- Gary has been trained to rely on experts, so he thinks that if Emily was in danger, she would have paid a lawyer for advice.
-But when it comes to making difficult choices about what to do in dangerous situations, many people rely on what they hear from friends, family and the people they know and trust.
+Gary has been trained to rely on experts.
+He thinks that if Emily was really in danger, she would have paid a lawyer for advice.
+But that is often not what people do in dangerous situations.
+Many people rely on what they hear from friends, family and the people they know and trust.